VirtusLab/git-machete/CONTRIBUTING.md

 * output format of plumbing commands (see above for the list)
 * accepted environment variables

-Output format of any non-plumbing command can change in non-backward-compatible manner even between patch-level updates.
+Output format of any [non-plumbing command](#command-propertiesclassification) can change in a non-backward-compatible manner even between patch-level updates.

 ## CI Docker setup reference